Albert-Gao/veasy/docs/api.md

 1. state: Object
     - It's the whole state of the current component, you can get it via `this.state`.
 1. mustOK: boolean, default to true
-    - If set to true, it will only return the fields which values equals `ok`.
+    - If set to true, it will only return the fields which status equals `ok`.
-    - If set to false, it will return all the fields which includes in the schema.
+    - If set to false, it will return values from all the fields which includes in the schema even its status equals to `error`.

 ### Return